Revised February 2018

 If your vehicle breaks down in an unauthorized parking area, you must obtain a Breakdown Pass from the Gatehouse.

-- If the owner of the vehicle is unknown and the vehicle has received five or more tickets.
+- If the owner of the vehicle is unknown and/or the vehicle is not properly registered with the College.

 - If the vehicle has been banned from campus